SigmaWe/SmartCommand/queryCollectionServer/README.md

 ```

 P.S.
 You don't need the plugin to test the API.
 But if you want
-to test whether the plugin works correctly or not, you need to change the API address to:
+to test whether the plugin works correctly or not locally, you need to change the API address to:

 ```
 Create query: http://127.0.0.1:8000/createquery/